Council of Trent: Decrees

 Ordination (twenty-third session) was defined to imprint an indelible character on the soul.
 The priesthood of the New Testament takes the place of the Levitical priesthood.
 To the performance of its functions, the consent of the people is not necessary.

 In the decrees on marriage (twenty-fourth session) the excellence of the celibate state was reaffirmed, concubinage condemned and the validity of marriage made dependent upon the wedding taking place before a priest and two witnesses, although the lack of a requirement for parental consent ended a debate that had proceeded from the 12th century.
 In the case of a divorce, the right of the innocent party to marry again was denied so long as the other party was alive, even if the other party had committed adultery.
 However the council "refused … to assert the necessity or usefulness of clerical celibacy".

 In the twenty-fifth and last session, the doctrines of purgatory, the invocation of saints and the veneration of relics were reaffirmed, as was also the efficacy of indulgences as dispensed by the Church according to the power given her, but with some cautionary recommendations, and a ban on the sale of indulgences.
 Short and rather inexplicit passages concerning religious images, were to have great impact on the development of Catholic Church art.
-Much more than the Second Council of Nicaea (787) the Council fathers of Trent stressed the pedagogical purpose of Christian images.
+Much more than the Second Council of Nicaea (787), the Council fathers of Trent stressed the pedagogical purpose of Christian images.

+Baroque Art is in part a consequence of the Council of Trent more specifically its twenty-fifth session where it emphasized that sacred art should educate the faithful, inspire devotion, and accurately represent biblical narratives.
+All this led to a renewed focus on emotional engagement and clarity in religious paintings.
+Due to these new directives, the Catholic Church began to promote baroque art characterized by dramatic compositions, chiaroscuro, and theatrical gestures.
+The churches adoption of the art style would help to increase its spread of influence.